-- 2. For unpermitted UDCBs, the City shall issue administrative citations pursuant to O.M.C.
-Chapter 1.12: - a.
-Not more than \$300 for the 1st day after the 10 day abatement period; - b.
-Not more than \$500 for the 2nd day after the 10 day abatement period; and - c.
-Not more than \$1,000 for the 3rd and each subsequent day.
-Total fines resulting from administrative citations shall not be more than \$10,000 within one year. - E. The administrative citations described in Subsection D shall continue until, after 72 hour notice, the bin is removed by the City and any UDCB permit for the bin shall be revoked at the expense of the parcel owner and/or operator.
-The bins will be removed after one week or more of administrative citations. - F. Administrative citations for unpermitted UDCBs may be appealed administratively pursuant to appeals of administrative actions set forth in the Oakland Municipal Code or as developed by the City Administrator.
-Administrative citations for permitted UDCBs are not appealable. - G. A party aggrieved by a final administrative decision of the City may seek judicial review of the administrative decision pursuant to California Code of Civil Procedure Sections 1094.5 and 1094.6 within the time frame pursuant to those code sections. - H. All notices for unpermitted UDCBs shall be in writing and personally delivered to the parcel owner/agent and UDCB operator or by depositing such notice in the United States mail, postage paid, and addressed to the parcel owner/agent at the owner(s) last known address as it appears on the last Alameda County equalized assessments roll.
-All notices regarding permitted UDCBs shall be through electronic mail.
+- G. The daily administrative citations described in Subsection F shall continue until either the violation is abated or the UDCB is removed.
+Pursuant to Government Code section 38773, removal of the UDCB shall be at the expense of the parcel owner and/or operator.
+Any UDCBs removed shall also have any of its UDCB permits revoked. - H. The property owner and operator are jointly and severally liable and responsible for all fees, administrative citations, and compliance with the regulations. - I. Administrative citations for unpermitted UDCBs may be appealed administratively pursuant to appeals of administrative actions set forth in the Oakland Municipal Code or as developed by the City Administrator.
+Administrative citations for permitted UDCBs are not appealable. - J. A party aggrieved by a final administrative decision of the City may seek judicial review of the administrative decision pursuant to California Code of Civil Procedure Sections 1094.5 and 1094.6 within the time frame pursuant to those code sections. - K. All notices for unpermitted UDCBs shall be in writing and personally delivered to the parcel owner/agent and UDCB operator or by depositing such notice in the United States mail, postage paid, and addressed to the parcel owner/agent at the owner(s) last known address as it appears on the last Alameda County equalized assessments roll, as well as placed on the UDCB itself.
+If the City cannot reasonably determine the name and/or address of the unpermitted UDCB operator, placing the written notice on the UDCB itself constitutes sufficient notice.
+All notices regarding permitted UDCBs shall be through electronic mail. - L. Administrative citations established in this chapter are in addition to any other administrative or legal remedy which may be pursued by the City to address violations identified in this chapter.